V for Vendetta (film): Casting

 James Purefoy was originally cast as V, but dropped out after six weeks into filming.
 Although at the time it was reported this was because of difficulties wearing the mask for the entire film, he later stated that it was really due to creative differences on how V should be portrayed.
 He was replaced by Hugo Weaving, who had previously worked with Joel Silver and the Wachowskis on The Matrix series.

 Director James McTeigue first met Natalie Portman during the filming of Star Wars: Episode II – Attack of the Clones, on which he worked as assistant director.
-In preparation for the role, Portman worked with dialect coach Barbara Berkery to speak in a British accent, studied films such as The Weather Underground, and read the autobiography of Menachem Begin.
+In preparation for the role, Portman worked with dialect coach Barbara Berkery to speak in an English accent, studied films such as The Weather Underground, and read the autobiography of Menachem Begin.
 She received top billing for the film.
 Her role in the film has parallels to her role in Léon: The Professional.
 According to Portman: "the relationship between V and Evey has a complication [like] the relationship in that film.
 There's moments when it's father/daughter.
 There's moments when it's like lovers, it has moments when it's mentor/student.
 And many times [those are] all at once."

 Filming

 V for Vendetta was filmed in London, England, and in Potsdam, Germany, at Babelsberg Studios.
 Much of the film was shot on sound stages and indoor sets, with location work done in Berlin for three scenes: the Norsefire rally flashback, Larkhill, and Bishop Lilliman's bedroom.
 The scenes that took place in the abandoned London Underground were filmed at the disused Aldwych tube station.
-Filming began in early March 2005 and lasted through early June 2005.
-V for Vendetta is the final film shot by cinematographer Adrian Biddle, who died of a heart attack on 7 December 2005, 4 days prior to its world debut.
+Filming began in early March 2004 and lasted through early June 2004.
+V for Vendetta is the final film shot by cinematographer Adrian Biddle, who died of a heart attack on 7 December 2005, 9 months after the movie's world debut.

 To film the final scene at Westminster, the area from Trafalgar Square and Whitehall up to Parliament and Big Ben had to be closed for three nights from midnight until 5 am.
 This was the first time the security-sensitive area (home to 10 Downing Street and the Ministry of Defence) had ever been closed to accommodate filming.
-Prime Minister (at the time of filming) Tony Blair's son, Euan, worked on the film's production and is said (according to an interview with Stephen Fry) to have helped the filmmakers obtain the unparalleled filming access.
+Then-Prime Minister Tony Blair's son, Euan, worked on the film's production and is said (according to an interview with Stephen Fry) to have helped the filmmakers obtain the unparalleled filming access.
 This drew criticism of Blair from MP David Davis due to the film's content.
-However, the filmmakers denied Euan Blair's involvement in the deal, stating that access was acquired through nine months of negotiations with fourteen different government departments and agencies.
+However, the filmmakers denied Euan Blair's involvement in the deal, stating that access was acquired through nine months of negotiations with 14 different government departments and agencies.